 Generic Name and Formulations:

-Iron (as ferric carboxymaltose) 50mg/mL; soln for IV inj or infusion; preservative-free.
+Elemental iron (as ferric carboxymaltose) 50mg/mL; soln for IV inj; preservative-free.

 American Regent, Inc.

 Indications for INJECTAFER: